-- 22. Unbeknown to the average person, and in direct violation of § 15(b)(1) of BIPA, Defendant scanned and collected, and then indefinitely stored in an electronic database, digital copies of each employee's fingerprints during the employee onboarding process from at least approximately May 2016 to at least approximately September 2017, and on each occasion an employee clocks in or out of one of Defendant's Illinois-based facility all without ever informing anyone of this practice in writing. - 23.
-In direct violation of §§ 15(b)(2) and 15(b)(3) of BIPA, from at least approximately May 2016 to at least approximately September 2017, Defendant never informed Illinois employees who had their fingerprints collected of the specific purpose and length of time for which their biometric identifiers or information would be collected, stored and used, nor did Defendant obtain a written release from these individuals.
+22. Unbeknown to the average person, and in direct violation of § 15(b)(1) of BIPA, Defendant scanned and collected, and then indefinitely stored in an electronic database, digital copies of each employee's fingerprints during the employee onboarding process from, and on each occasion an employee clocks in or out of Defendant's Illinois-based facility-all without ever informing anyone of this practice in writing.

-24. In direct violation of § 15(a) of BIPA, from at least September 2017, Defendant did not have written, publicly available policies identifying its retention schedules or guidelines for permanently destroying any of these biometric identifiers or biometric information.
+- 23. In direct violation of §§ 15(b)(2) and 15(b)(3) of BIPA, Defendant never informed Illinois employees who had their fingerprints collected of the specific purpose and length of time for which their biometric identifiers or information would be collected, stored and used, nor did Defendant obtain a written release from these individuals. - 24.
+In direct violation of § 15(a) of BIPA, Defendant did not have written, publicly available policies identifying its retention schedules or guidelines for permanently destroying any of these biometric identifiers or biometric information.

 III.
-Plaintiff Sean Borre's Experience.
+Plaintiff Abigail Aragon's Experience.

-- 25. Plaintiff began working for Defendant in or around May 2016. - 26.
-During the course of Plaintiff's employment, Defendant required Plaintiff to place his fingers on a fingerprint scanner, at which point Defendant scanned and collected, and stored in an electronic database, digital copies of Plaintiff's fingerprints. - 27.
-Plaintiff worked for Defendant until approximately September 2017.
-During his employment tenure, Plaintiff was required to place his fingers on a fingerprint scanner, which scanned, collected and stored his fingerprints each time he "clocked" in and out as part of the timekeeping system. - 28.
-Then, upon information and belief, Defendant's fingerprint matching technology compared Plaintiff's scanned fingerprint against the fingerprint previously stored in Defendant's fingerprint database. - 29.
-On each occasion of "clocking in," Plaintiff was granted access to Defendant's facility in order to begin work. - 30.
-Plaintiff never consented, agreed or gave permission-written or otherwise-to Defendant for the collection or storage of his unique biometric identifiers or biometric information.
+- 25. Plaintiff began working for Defendant in or around November 2017. - 26.
+During the course of Plaintiff's employment, Defendant required Plaintiff to place her fingers on a fingerprint scanner, at which point Defendant scanned and collected, and stored in an electronic database, digital copies of Plaintiff's fingerprints. - 27.
+Plaintiff worked for Defendant until approximately April 2019.
+During her employment tenure, until approximately January 2019, Plaintiff was required to place her fingers on a fingerprint scanner, which scanned, collected and stored her fingerprints each time she "clocked" in and out as part of the timekeeping system. - 28.
+Then, upon information and belief, Defendant's fingerprint matching technology compared Plaintiff's scanned fingerprint against the fingerprint previously stored in Defendant's fingerprint database.

-- 31. Further, Defendant never provided Plaintiff with nor did he ever sign a written release allowing Defendant to collect or store his unique biometric identifiers or biometric information. - 32.
-Likewise, Defendant never provided Plaintiff with the requisite statutory disclosures nor an opportunity to prohibit or prevent the collection, storage or use of his unique biometric identifiers or biometric information. - 33.
-By collecting Plaintiff's unique biometric identifiers or biometric information without his consent, written or otherwise, Defendant invaded Plaintiff's statutorily protected right to privacy in his biometrics. - 34.
-Finally, Defendant never provided Plaintiff with a retention schedule and/or guideline for permanently destroying his biometric identifiers and biometric information.
+- 29. On each occasion of "clocking in," Plaintiff was granted access to Defendant's facility in order to begin work. - 30.
+Plaintiff never consented, agreed or gave permission-written or otherwise-to Defendant for the collection or storage of her unique biometric identifiers or biometric information. - 31.
+Further, Defendant never provided Plaintiff with nor did she ever sign a written release allowing Defendant to collect or store her unique biometric identifiers or biometric information. - 32.
+Likewise, Defendant never provided Plaintiff with the requisite statutory disclosures nor an opportunity to prohibit or prevent the collection, storage or use of her unique biometric identifiers or biometric information. - 33.
+By collecting Plaintiff's unique biometric identifiers or biometric information without her consent, written or otherwise, Defendant invaded Plaintiff's statutorily protected right to privacy in her biometrics. - 34.
+Finally, Defendant never provided Plaintiff with a retention schedule and/or guideline for permanently destroying her biometric identifiers and biometric information.